HaithamGhaith/IpBeep/README.md

 # 🌐 IpBeep - Smart Attendance System Web Interface

+> 🔌 This web dashboard works hand-in-hand with the [IpBeep Pi System](https://github.com/HaithamGhaith/IpBeep-PI-Side), which handles the Raspberry Pi hotspot, face recognition, and MAC tracking.

 IpBeep is a modern web application that serves as the instructor's control panel for managing smart attendance sessions.
 Built with React and Firebase, it provides a seamless interface for course management, session control, and attendance analytics.

 ## 📸 Screenshots